b. 1997 Annville, Kentucky

 Cell: (606) 493-6989

-The New York Times, NPR, Vox, The Guardian, New York Magazine, National Geographic, Der Spiegel, Southerly, The Marshall Project
+The New York Times, NPR, Vox, The Guardian, New York Magazine, National Geographic, Der Spiegel, Southerly, The Marshall Project, Economic Hardship Reporting Project

 Shooting First and Asking Questions Later, The Marshall Project, August 2021